 Microsoft livestreams underwater life near Scotland data centre

-The project investigates the manufacturing and operation of environmentally sustainable, prepackaged data centre units that can be ordered to size, deployed, and left to operate ‘lights out’ on the seafloor for years.
+The project investigates the manufacturing and operation of environmentally sustainable, prepackaged data center units that can be ordered to size, deployed, and left to operate ‘lights out’ on the seafloor for years.
 They require no water for cooling or any other purpose.

-“We see this as an opportunity to field long-lived, resilient data centres that operate “lights out” – nobody on site – with very high reliability for the entire life of the deployment, possibly as long as 10 years,” Microsoft states.
+“We see this as an opportunity to field long-lived, resilient data centers that operate “lights out” – nobody on site – with very high reliability for the entire life of the deployment, possibly as long as 10 years,” Microsoft states.

-“We are learning about disk failures, about rack design, about the mechanical engineering of cooling systems and those things will feedback into our normal data centres, “ says Microsoft’s corporate vice president of Microsoft AI and Research.
+“We are learning about disk failures, about rack design, about the mechanical engineering of cooling systems and those things will feedback into our normal data centers, “ says Microsoft’s corporate vice president of Microsoft AI and Research.

 Microsoft adds that more than half of the world’s population lives within approximately 120 miles of the coast.
-By housing data centres near coastal cities, data only has to travel short distances.
+By housing data centers near coastal cities, data only has to travel short distances.
 This could mean better web surfing, video streaming, and gaming as well as new opportunities for AI.

 “For true delivery of AI, we are really cloud dependent today.
 If we can be within one internet hop of everyone, then it not only benefits our products, but also the products our customers serve,” Lee says.